linto-ai/linto-stt/nemo/README.md

 #### MODEL environment variable

-The model will be (downloaded from huggingface in the if required and) loaded in memory when the server starts.
+The model will be downloaded from Hugging Face (if not already present) and loaded into memory when the server starts.
-If you want to preload the model, you may want to download one of NeMo models:
+To preload the model,
+you may want to download one of NeMo models:
 | Model name | Huggingface ID | Language | Uppercase letters and punctuation | Architecture | [WER (lower is better)](https://en.wikipedia.org/wiki/Word_error_rate) on Common Voice| [RTFx (higher is better)](https://huggingface.co/spaces/hf-audio/open_asr_leaderboard) (on a RTX 4090 laptop) | RTFX on CPU (on 16 threads) | VRAM/RAM (GB) |
 |---|---|---|---|---|---|---|---|---|